PoisonedHD/Strictly-Optimized/README.md

 # Overview
-This is a personal modpack designed to take after Simply Optimized, sharing its philosophy of focusing on accessibility and avoiding invasive changes.
+This is a performance modpack designed to take after Simply Optimized, sharing its philosophy of focusing on accessibility and avoiding invasive changes.
 That said, you may notice a few things that differ from vanilla.
 - [Sodium](https://modrinth.com/mod/sodium) "fixes" a few "bugs" with how the game is rendered, this is somewhat mitigated by [Sodium Shadowy Path Blocks (SSPB)](https://modrinth.com/mod/sodium-shadowy-path-blocks).
 - [Better Block Entities](https://modrinth.com/mod/better-block-entities) allows block entities (duh) to be rendered from further than 64 blocks away.
 The only exceptions being sign text, since that's configurable, and banners, as their optimizations are disabled.
 - Sodium adds new video settings and completely overhauls the menu for them.